fabrhq/blog/content/blog/cdf-intro-uber-crane/index.md

 There are in-depth descriptions of how Uber tackles those challenges throughout the post, which makes an excellent read.

 We thought it would be a fun thought experiment to run through how FABR could help resolve some of the challenges.

+*Disclaimer: There are NO commercial interests between FABR and Uber as of the time of this blog post.*

 ## Repeatable infrastructure & Layered Dependencies